Citizens Financial Group Inc (CFG) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for CFG is $34.08, which is $7.85 above than the current price.
-The public float for CFG is 469.17M, and at present, short sellers hold a 6.13% of that float.
-The average trading volume of CFG on September 26, 2023 was 5.78M shares.
+The average price point forecasted by analysts for Citizens Financial Group Inc (CFG) is $33.78, which is $7.28 above the current market price.
+The public float for CFG is 469.17M, and currently, short sellers hold a 6.13% ratio of that float.
+The average trading volume of CFG on October 02, 2023 was 5.71M shares.

 CFG’s Market Performance

-The stock of Citizens Financial Group Inc (CFG) has seen a -2.81% decrease in the past week, with a -1.66% drop in the past month, and a 4.19% gain in the past quarter.
-The volatility ratio for the week is 2.29%, and the volatility levels for the past 30 days are at 2.57% for CFG.
-The simple moving average for the past 20 days is -3.72% for CFG’s stock, with a -18.19% simple moving average for the past 200 days.
+The stock of Citizens Financial Group Inc (CFG) has seen a 0.90% increase in the past week, with a -4.25% drop in the past month, and a 2.76% gain in the past quarter.
+The volatility ratio for the week is 2.55%, and the volatility levels for the past 30 days are at 2.62% for CFG.
+The simple moving average for the past 20 days is -2.09% for CFG’s stock, with a -16.99% simple moving average for the past 200 days.

 Analysts’ Opinion of CFG